DaanZVW/IPASS/Tests/Gyroscoop/README.md

-## This will test the gyroscope of both modules invidualy
+## This will test the gyroscope of both modules individually